temporalio/documentation/kb/temporal-cluster-install-options.md

 - [Render](#render): Our [temporalio/docker-compose](https://github.com/temporalio/docker-compose) experience has been translated to Render's Blueprint format for an alternative cloud connection.
 - [Temporalite](#temporalite): This distribution of Temporal runs as a single process with zero runtime dependencies.

-**For [full (production) environment](/server/production-deployment) usage, see the [Temporal Cloud](../cloud/) documentation.**
+**For information on deploying a [production environment](/server/production-deployment), see the [Temporal Cloud](../cloud/) documentation.**

 #### Docker Compose

-Use Docker Compose and Temporal Cluster Docker images to quickly install and run a Temporal Cluster locally while developing Temporal Applications.
+Use Docker Compose and Temporal Cluster Docker images to quickly install and run a Temporal Cluster locally.

 **Prerequisites**
 Install [Docker](https://docs.docker.com/engine/install) and [Docker Compose](https://docs.docker.com/compose/install).